Rahul-Khairnar/Real_Estate_Rent_Prediction/README.md

 * I used GridSearchCV to check which algorithm performs the best, and at what parameters it performs the best.
 * From the results obtained, Random Forest performed the best followed by Linear Regression.
 Decision Tree performed the worst with accuracy of just 40%.
-* Random forests performed best at n_estimators = 200, criterion = "mse".
+* Random forests performed best at n_estimators = 200, criterion = "mse" with an accuracy of 84%.

 ## Flask Server